401(k) Plan Optimization and How To Find 401k Fees

 Many 401(k) ’s provide something called a “target date fund” which changes your allocations to be less risky the closer your get to your target retirement date.
 Something to check out if you are looking to set it and forget it.

-If you want to be a bit more active in your invest, you can try using a stock allocation rule like the “110 rule” .
+If you want to be a bit more active in your investment, you can try using a stock allocation rule like the “110 rule”.
 With the 110 rule you subtract your age from 110, and the remaining percentage is used to determine your allocation of stocks.

 Finally, identify what options you have for diversifications, and rebalance your portfolio

-At this point you know how much you're paying in fees, and what a reasonable asset allocation should be.
-Now you need to diversify your investments across multiple funds so that you if one is impacted by a market shift, they others may not be .
-In my case I spread 74% of my money across several different stock-based funds that cover large-cap, small-cap and international interests, and I invest the 26% in different bond funds.
-The actual funds available to you is driven by the investment options offered by your 401(k) .
+At this point, you know how much you’re paying in fees, and what a reasonable asset allocation should be.
+Now you need to diversify your investments across multiple funds so that you if one is impacted by a market shift, they others may not be.
+In my case, I spread 74% of my money across several different stock-based funds that cover large-cap, small-cap and international interests, and I invest 26% in different bond funds.
+The actual funds available to you is driven by the investment options offered by your 401(k).

 Make sure you are comfortable with your choices